geem-lab/overreact-guide/src/tutorial.md

 This is a step-by-step guide on using overreact as a command-line tool.
 It will teach you all the basics of overreact through a guided use-case.

-TODO:

--   [x] A complete guided example with a simple reaction **including model files** with:
-    -   [ ] an explanation about solvation, should have some stuff solvated
-    -   [x] with biased corrections

 <!-- # Usage examples

 Some basic examples on how to use the command-line interface to solve simple